GorNishanov/coroutines-ts/Coroutines/EditorReport.md

 ## New papers

-- N4760 is the current working draft.
-It replaces N4736.
+- N4775 is the current working draft.
+It replaces N4760.
-- N4761 is this Editor's Report for the Coroutines TS.
+- N4776 is this Editor's Report for the Coroutines TS.

-## Changes between N4736 and N4760
+## Changes between N4760 and N4776

-- Applied resolution to issue #29 from p0664r4 "Add consts back on operator()/resume/destroy of coroutine_handle".
-- Applied changes from section "LWG requested edits on 2018-June-08" of P0912R2.
+This update only contains editorial changes relative to N4760.

+- updated incorrect cross-referenced that were using C++14 numbering, as opposed to C++17
+- added missing endnote marker in [coroutine.handle.resumption]
+- fixed off by one clause numbers for [expr.ass], [expr.const], [expr.yield] and [compliance]
+- fixed wording for coroutine and setjmp interactions that is now correctly located in [csetjmp.syn] clause
+- updated feature test macro to 201806